The old man lost his horse

 The story is well-known throughout the East Asian cultural sphere and is often invoked to express the idea of "silver lining" or "blessing in disguise" in Chinese, Vietnamese, Korean, and Japanese.

 In Western literature the parable was modified and is frequently used in philosophical or religious texts or in books dealing with management or psychological strategies.

 Translation

-The English text is based on the translation by Claude Larre et al. Les grands traités du Huainan zi, 1993, p.
-208–209.

 Plot and statement

-The parable tells the story of a farmer who lives with his father close to the border to the barbarian territories.
+The parable tells the story of a farmer who lives with his father close to the border with the barbarian territories.
 Without his fault and without being able to influence them, the farmer goes through various situations which all have important consequences for him: